sheriff18/classification/LogisticRegression/README.md

 ## Dataset

 - The dataset used in this analysis contains features related to food consumption and diabetic conditions.
-You can replace this section with the specific details about the dataset you're using, or link to it if it's publicly available.

 ## Steps in the Analysis